pypa/packaging.python.org/source/discussions/install-requires-vs-requirements.rst

-It is not considered best practice to use metadata dependencies to pin dependencies to specific versions, or to specify transitive dependencies (i.e., dependencies of your dependencies).
+It is not considered best practice to use metadata dependencies to pin dependencies to specific versions, or to specify transitive dependencies (i.e. dependencies of your dependencies).
 This is overly restrictive, and prevents the user from gaining the benefit of dependency upgrades.

-Lastly, it's important to understand that metadata dependencies are "abstract" requirements, i.e., just names and version restrictions, but don't determine where the dependencies will be fulfilled from (from what package index or source).
+Lastly, it's important to understand that metadata dependencies are "abstract" requirements, i.e. just names and version restrictions, but don't determine where the dependencies will be fulfilled from (from what package index or source).
 The where (i.e. how they are to be made "concrete") is to be determined at install time, e.g., using :ref:`pip` options.
 [1]_